Shaurya-L/Cats-vs-Dogs-Classifier/README.md

 [Transfer Learning Model.h5](https://drive.google.com/file/d/1NbA4lh6CkkRz8jWrUi6xyFcZC9_LW6a9/view?usp=sharing) - This model has an accuracy of about 97%.

 Feel free to download and clone the repositry.
 In case something isn't clear feel free to contact me at **shauryaluthra689@gmail.com**

+**Note:** The links for downloading the dataset is provided as a comment in the file